tupanstixwebsite.live-website.com - Larry Levine tupan stick (switches) maker

 • Blunt tip, armored with a cyanoacrylate coating.

-Eight models are offered in four lengths: 16, 15, 14, and 13 inches.
-The 16 and 15 come in three grades of flex (“whippiness”): soft, medium, stiff – based on the amount of fiberglass removed from the shank.
-The 14 and 13 come only in soft.
-The stix are now labeled with a model number that indicates length and stiffness.
-For example, 153 indicates the stiffest 15 stick.
-The old system used white rings below the yellow grip.
-The most flexible had two rings, the medium one, and the stiffest no ring.
+The standard model comes in four lengths: 16, 15, 14, and 13 inches.
+16 and 15 are two offered in three grades of stiffness – soft, medium, stiff, but the 14 and 13 only in soft.
+The model number indicates length and stiffness.
+For example, the softest 15 stick is 151 .
+(The old system used white rings below the grip to signify the amount of grinding.
+The most flexible had two rings and the stiffest none.)

 Beaters

-I also offer lightweight hardwood beaters – 32 cm, 80 g – sized for BG playing.
-The earlier stock (above) was peach wood – the current production (below) is blackwood acacia.
-In response to user request, the beaters now have a slightly wider and heavier tip, for better “punch”.
-The next production run may also include 35 cm beaters, for those who prefer a longer reach.
+I also offer hardwood beaters – 32 cm, 80 g – sized for BG playing.
+The current production (below) is blackwood acacia.
+I occasionally make 40 cm, for those who prefer a longer reach.

 Pricing